-- Welfare of the child is paramount - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All staff have an equal responsibility to identify children who may benefit from early help and to act on any suspicion or disclosure that may suggest a child is at risk of harm. - There is a culture of transparency, openness and, if needed, challenge with regards to maintaining high standards in safeguarding. - Pupils and staff involved in child protection issues will receive appropriate support
+- Welfare of the child is paramount - All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - There is a culture of transparency, openness and, if needed, challenge with regards to maintaining high standards in Safeguarding. - Pupils and staff involved in child protection issues will receive appropriate support